 Consider adding these additional tactics to your GOTV program to increase the likelihood your voters vote: making a plan to vote calls, making robocalls to supporters within a one-mile radius of an early voting site, making GOTV calls, and asking voters who voted to bring their family and friends to vote, among many other tactics.
 You can do all sorts of things to encourage a voter to go vote in an early vote state, and you have more time to do it compared to in non-early vote states!

-In general, campaigns focus the vast majority of their resources on calling their turnout universes, which they have built in the time leading up to GOTV.
+In general, campaigns focus the vast majority of their voter engagement resources on calling their turnout universes, which they have built in the time leading up to GOTV.
 It’s also not uncommon for campaigns to continue to contact their persuasion universe with a tweaked message throughout GOTV.

 GOTV is the responsibility of the field program.
 Planning, preparing, and executing GOTV is run by your field director or, if you’re running in a smaller race, your campaign manager doing double duty.
 Once GOTV begins, the field director may become your most valuable employee as they run an intense program that should have taken months to build and prepare.
 This switch can often lead to anxiety for the campaign manager as their work scales back considerably as election day nears.
 All the money has been raised (hopefully), and the paid media plan is on autopilot, leaving your campaign manager with more spare time than they’ve had in months.

 It’s normal for campaign managers to take a keen interest in their GOTV program (and they should).
 Still, it’s crucial to let the field director do their job as they know every small detail and nuance of the district and the campaign’s plan to turn out voters, all while managing a staff size that rivals or exceeds that of the rest of the campaign.